How to Apply Polyurethane?

 • If the primer is left exposed for more than 24 hours, a second coat may be required to reactivate adhesion.

-Step 05: Apply the Polyurethane Waterproofing Membrane
+Step 05: Apply Polyurethane Membrane

 Before starting the application, it’s important to know which type of polyurethane membrane you are using: